CMSgov/bluebutton-web-server/docker-compose/readme.md

 Ultimately these tests are utilized by a CBC (Cloud Bees Core) project/job for Github PR checks.
 This instruction provides a few ways to test these out locally and to test using the same Docker container image as CBC.

 The Python `runtests.py` program, which is also used for running the Django unit type tests, includes an "--integration" option for running integration type tests.
-This is called by the `docker compose/run_integration_tests_local.sh` script that performs pre-setup and sources environment variables from AWS needed to utilize a live BFD back end system.
+This is called by the `docker-compose/run_integration_tests_local.sh` script that performs pre-setup and sources environment variables from AWS needed to utilize a live BFD back end system.

 There are ways to test locally using the `docker compose/run_integration_tests_local.sh` script: